mulle-objc/MulleObjC-Cheat-Sheet/README.md

 @interface RPLocationManager : NSObject

-// Create a weak, anonymous object to store a reference to the delegate class
+// Create a property to store a reference to a delegate (delegates
-@property (nonatomic, weak) id <RPLocationManagerDelegate>delegate;
+// aren't retained)
+@property(assign) id <RPLocationManagerDelegate> delegate;

 // Implement any other methods here